h0lmes/mockservice/README.md

 ![Branches](.github/badges/branches.svg)
 [![License](.github/badges/license.svg)](/LICENSE)

-### Mock Service 🔸
+# Mock Service

-An easy to use service to mock REST and SOAP endpoints.
+An easy-to-use service to mock REST and SOAP endpoints.
-Suitable for integration/e2e testing.
+Suitable for integration and e2e testing.
-Supports importing routes from OpenAPI 3/Swagger 2 YAML files.
+Can import OpenAPI 3 and Swagger 2 formats (YAML).

 > Note.
 SOAP support is very simplistic and limited.
 You are required to provide a valid SOAP envelope as a response